graphsignal/graphsignal-python/README.md

 Graphsignal tracer can only open outbound connections to `signal-api.graphsignal.com` and send data, no inbound connections or commands are possible.

-Raw payloads, e.g. prompts, are recorded by default.
-This feature can be disabled at tracer initialization time, if necessary.
+Payloads, such as prompts and completions, are recorded by default in case of automatic tracing.
+To disable, set `record_payloads=False` in `graphsignal.configure`.

 ## Troubleshooting